learn-co-curriculum/dsc-statistical-power-lab/README.md

 2. Use the following effect sizes: [0.01, 0.05, 0.1, 0.15, 0.2, 0.3, 0.5]
 3. Use the sample sizes from 10 to 500
 4. For each effect size sample size combination, calculate the accompanying power
 5. Plot a line graph of the power vs sample size relationship.
 You should have 7 plots; one for each of the effect sizes listed above.
-All 7 plots can be on the same graph, but should be labelled appropriately.
+All 7 plots can be on the same graph but should be labeled appropriately.
 Plot the power on the y-axis and sample size on the x-axis.

 ## Summary

 In this lesson, you gained further practice with "statistical power" and how it can be used to analyze experimental design.
 You ran a simulation to determine the sample size that would provide a given value of power (for a given alpha and effect size).
-Running simulations like this as well as further investigations regarding required sample sizes for higher power thresholds or smaller effect sizes is critical in designing meaningful experiments where one can be confident in the subsequent conclusions drawn.
+Running simulations like this, as well as further investigations regarding required sample sizes for higher power thresholds or smaller effect sizes, is critical in designing meaningful experiments where one can be confident in the subsequent conclusions drawn.